reiko-dev/ellipsis_overflow_text/README.md

 ## Usage

 ### Common use
 `EllipsisOverflowText` behaves exactly like a `Text`.
-The only difference is that it automatically sets the number of lines to be shown on a text with the ellipsis overflow type.
+The only difference is that it automatically sets the number of characters to be shown on a text with the ellipsis overflow type.

 ```dart
 EllipsisOverflowText(